MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribbonbar-class.md

 ### Remarks

-Category tabs are reduced in width when there is not enough width on the ribbon bar.
+Category tabs are reduced in width when there isn't enough width on the ribbon bar.

-## <a name="gettooltipfixedwidthlargeimage"></a> CMFCRibbonBar::GetTooltipFixedWidthLargeImage
+## <a name="gettooltipfixedwidthlargeimage"></a> `CMFCRibbonBar::GetTooltipFixedWidthLargeImage`

 Retrieves the large size of tooltip width for the ribbon bar.